sigalor/whatsapp-web-reveng/README.md

 ### WebSocket messages
 There are two types of WebSocket messages that are exchanged between server and client.
 On the one hand, plain JSON that is rather unambiguous (especially for the API calls above), on the other hand encrypted binary messages.

-Unfortunately, these cannot be looked at using the Chrome developer tools.
+Unfortunately, these binary ones cannot be looked at using the Chrome developer tools.
 Additionally, the Python backend, that of course also receives these messages, needs to decrypt them, as they contain encrypted data.
 The section about encryption details discusses how it can be decrypted.

+## Disclaimer
+TODO